Build your career as a Payroll Officer

 Age Brackets

-What can you expect from working as a Payroll Clerk?
+What can you expect from working as a Payroll Officer?

-A payroll clerk is responsible for managing and processing employee payroll and related tasks.
+A payroll officer is responsible for managing and processing employee payroll and related tasks.
 Key duties typically include:

 1. Processing Payroll: Calculating and processing employee wages, salaries, and overtime, and ensuring accurate and timely payroll disbursements.